-Ma Shi Chau Nature Trail (馬屎洲自然教育徑) is an easy hiking trail along the southern coast of Ma Shi Chau (馬屎洲), a small rocky island in Tolo Harbour in the Tai Po District of Hong Kong.
+Ma Shi Chau Nature Trail is an easy hiking trail along the southern coast of Ma Shi Chau, a small rocky island in Tolo Harbour in the Tai Po District of Hong Kong.

-But anyone can hike across Yim Tin Tsai and Ma Shi Chau to see the colourful rocks and views of the mountain ranges in the area.
+However, anyone can hike across Yim Tin Tsai and Ma Shi Chau to see the colourful rocks and views of the mountain ranges in the area.
 In this post, I’ll show you exactly how you can hike Ma Shi Chau Nature Trail on your own.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.